Selected Resources and Best Practices

 Seeking Funding

-The SBA has created a variety of grant and loan programs to support COVID-19 recovery.
-In non-COVID times, there are limited grant programs available – most commonly for specific categories of business.
+Due to the inherent risk of starting a business, there are limited grant programs available.
+Grants that do exist are typically focused on specific categories of business.
 To learn more about loan and grant opportunities for funding, visit this resource page created by the Wisconsin Technology Council.

 Articles: